INFO490/assignments/hw7/hw7.markdown

 #### Function: get\_lsqfit()

-Your task is use Numpy functions to
+Your task is to use Numpy functions to

 - Write a function named *get_lsqfit()* that takes two Numpy arrays and returns a tuple of two floats, slope and intercept.

 Numpy already has a [function](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.lstsq.html) that does this, but you may __not__ use this function in this problem.
+But it would be a good idea to make sure that your function produces the same result.

 #### Function: main()